 - After the trench for the dry creek bed has been excavated, lay down landscape fabric along its whole length.
 You want the fabric to cover the mounds of earth on both sides, as well as the trench.
 Hold the fabric in place using fabric pins or garden staples.
 Now for the part of the project that will be visible to viewer's: the rock....

-- For projects intended to improve landscape drainage, all rocks need to be mortared into place to form a solid channel that will carry water away (for ornamental dry creek beds, this is optional -- and probably undesirable).
-Apply mortar only to short sections of the fabric at a time, since mortar dries quickly.
-Use at least 2" of mortar.
+If you do use mortar, apply it only to short sections of the fabric at a time, since mortar dries quickly.
+Use at least 2 inches of mortar.
 Lay the rocks in the mortar, then repeat the process with the next short section.
 It's easier to work from the top of the slope, down.

 - You can use rock of various shapes and sizes, but many homeowners prefer to select more round rocks ("river rocks") than flat ones.
 Round rocks conjure up an image of the water that has been gushing over them, knocking them about and causing them to become round over time.